hielf/doc-masking/DEVELOPMENT_PLAN.md

  - **CI Pipeline Currency**: Check the CI pipeline and update to the latest stable versions when necessary.
  - **Build Script Currency**: Check build scripts and update them when necessary.
  - **Completion Tracking**: When an item is finished, check it off and add a dated entry to the "Finished (with timestamp)" section of `DEVELOPMENT_PLAN.md`.
+ - **Documentation Updates**: Update README.md after functions are completed or updated to reflect new features and capabilities.
+ - **Test Document Generation**: All new test functionality must include realistic test document generation with both TXT and PDF formats for comprehensive testing.
+ - **Masked Document Inspection**: Provide easy access to masked document outputs for validation and debugging purposes.